 Arsene Wenger: "Ferguson's out of order.
 He has lost all sense of reality.
 He is going out looking for a confrontation, then asking the person he is confronting to apologise.
 He's pushed the cork in a bit far this time and lost a lot of credibility by saying what he said."

-The media gleefully reported every utterance in the Premier League’s greatest-ever managerial rivalry, which saw Arsenal and United hold a dominate the title race from 1996/97 to 2003/04.
+The media gleefully reported every utterance in the Premier League’s greatest-ever managerial rivalry, which saw Arsenal and United dominate the title race from 1996/97 to 2003/04.
 The above quotes actually came in 2004/05, when neither boss finished top, perhaps reflecting their mutual exasperation at trailing newly monied Chelsea.

 In the first meeting that season, United ended Arsenal’s remarkable 49-match unbeaten run by defeating them 2-0 at Old Trafford and in the aftermath, pieces of food were thrown and the identity of Ferguson’s assailant was shrouded in a mystery dubbed "Pizzagate".

-Ahead of the February 2005 return match at Highbury, which itself became infamous for a tunnel bust-up between captains Roy "I’ll see you out there" Keane and Patrick Vieira, Ferguson reflected: "Their behaviour [at Old Trafford] was the worst thing I have seen in this sport.
+Ahead of the February 2005 return match at Highbury, which itself became infamous for a tunnel bust-up between captains Roy "I’ll see you out there" Keane and Patrick Vieira, Ferguson reflected: "Arsenal's behaviour [at Old Trafford] was the worst thing I have seen in this sport.
 They got off scot-free."

 Arsenal v Chelsea: 2004-2006